 ‘I should have thought that was obvious.
 My firm mines it, for a minute consideration.’

-‘I thought you might be kind enough to think so.
-I’ve prepared these.’
+‘I thought you might be kind enough to, I’ve prepared these.’
 She handed two sheets across.
 ‘I’ve marked the spot with a cross in each case.’

 ‘Most thorough.’
 Taking up his pen, he signed where indicated, took the two sheets and tapped them into order on the desk, then handed them across.
 ‘Don’t come back to this office, Ms Dalshiel.’

-‘I’d think the chances of that are rather remote.’
+‘I’d say the likelihood of that is rather remote.’

-He got up, she got up and departed, he walked through and out to the lift, watching it going down to the ground floor, came through, went round the back of Jenny’s desk and watched Dalshiel walk out to the flagstoned footpath, went into the kitchenette to make a coffee, then sat in his chair, thinking.
+They both got up, she departed, he went round the back of Jenny’s desk and watched Dalshiel walk out to the flagstoned footpath, went into the kitchenette to make a coffee, then sat in his chair, thinking.

-About seven minutes later, Jenny returned and the two of them went through that section of the disc.
-‘Is it enough?’ asked Jenny.
+About seven minutes later, Jenny returned and the two of them went through the disc they’d recorded.
+‘Is it enough?’ she asked.

-‘I love you too.
-But I have to break the mood.
-It’s Penny – fished out the same way.
-Not Shad Thames, closer to her home – canal there.
-No rape, nothing like that, no violence other than having lost her balance, fallen and cracked her head on the concrete block, rolled into the canal.’
+She came out to the galley.
+‘Miles, brace yourself, it’s Penny – fished out the same way.
+Not the Shad Thames this time, closer to her home – no rape, no violence other than having lost her balance, fallen and cracked her head on a concrete block, then rolled into the canal.’

 The silence was deafening.

-‘That she is being used.
-That she’s the decoy.
-She sees herself as the femme-fatale spy, she’s right into it, she’s loved all that’s gone on and I know her – she wants to be part of the action all the time and then finds herself up to her neck in it.’
+‘That she’s being used, that she’s in too deep, that she’s loving the cloak and dagger.
+She sees herself as the femme-fatale spy, she’s right into it, she’s loved every bit of what we’ve done, you and me and I know her – she can say yes to things and then finds herself up to her neck in it.’

-‘It’s been both ways.
+‘Sometimes the other way.
 I’ve slipped up too and she’s been in the shadows.
 Giving all my secrets away now but I never operated alone.
 If I was in some village, she was always closeby.
 She was in the Travellers, by the way, easy enough to keep out of sight, went for a wander, had a coffee.
 You never asked where I went after reaching the lower fence.
-She’d hired a car, I texted her from the roof, she came to the nearest corner.’
+She’d hired a car.’

 ‘Can you actually operate without her?’

-‘If I disappeared from the scene now, could you get back to that again?’
+‘If I disappeared from the scene now, could you get back into that again?’

-‘I’ve suddenly had a thought.
-Nothing to do with this matter.
-We’ve had so much on our minds, I never thought to ask you about the sheep.
-I mean, I know they just munch on grass and have the fur to cover them in winter and all that and they roam freely but did you – did you make any long term provision?’
+‘Miles?!’
+He almost jumped out of his skin.
+‘I’ve suddenly had a thought, nothing to do with this matter.
+We’ve had so much on the mind, I never thought to ask you about the sheep.
+I mean, I know they just munch on grass and have the wool cover them in winter and all that and they roam freely but did you – um, did you make any long term provision?’

-‘That ship which was approaching the island was an old troop vessel which can come in close.
-There were a dozen men with shotguns, farmers.
+‘That ship which was approaching the island was an old troop vessel, there were a dozen men with shotguns, farmers.
 You know the gite walkway down to the shore -’

 ‘That’s no walkway, it’s just rubble.’